howerj/dbcc/readme.md

 **CAN-FD IS CURRENTLY NOT SUPPORTED**.

+**Please consider donating to the project if you find it useful.
+This project requires your support to continue.
+If you require paid support please contact <mailto:hello.operator.co.uk@gmail.com>.**

 As you can see by the big note above, CAN-FD is currently not supported, and likely will not (for a while).
-The problem is that CAN-FD allows for messages above 64-bits in length and this project and the code generated from it makes the assumption that 8-bits is all that the Lord (or Satan if your project is dealing with AUTOSAR) intended a CAN message to have in it.
+The problem is that CAN-FD allows for messages above 64-bits in length and this project and the code generated from it makes the assumption that 8-bits is all is intended a CAN message to have in it.

 ## Introduction